APD investigates deadly crash in south Austin

 AUSTIN, Texas - The Austin Police Department (APD) is investigating a deadly crash in south Austin.

-Austin police said on June 10 at 12:28 a.m., officers responded to the intersection of Texas Oaks Drive and Slaughter Lane due to a crash with a truck and motorcycle.
+Austin police said on June 10 at 12:28 a.m., officers responded to the intersection of Texas Oaks Drive and Slaughter Lane due to a crash between a truck and motorcycle.

 The motorcyclist, 62-year-old Jedd Bennett, was traveling on Slaughter Lane, approaching a green light.
 Police said the driver of the truck made a left turn in front of the motorcycle's path, causing the crash.
 Bennett died at the scene.